Intelligenism Agent Framework

 Autonomous unit of an intelligent consortiumEach agent's independent Fundamental Loop

-Carbon-silicon symbiosis, loose couplingProcess isolation + file system communication
+Carbon-silicon symbiosis, loose couplingProcess isolation + filesystem communication + AI operability

 Pluggable collaboration paradigmsIndependent strategy folders under dispatch/

-Deterministic scheduling, no LLM orchestratorOrchestrator is pure Python, not LLM probabilistic judgment
+Deterministic scheduling without LLMTube orchestration is pure Python, not probabilistic LLM judgment

 Possibility management over certainty managementFull code copies instead of parameterised configuration